-As of the end of the 2022 fiscal year, the Corporate Governance and Nominating Committee was composed of Sybil Veenman (Committee Chair), Janice G. Rennie, and Jo Mark Zurel, all independent directors.
+As of the end of the 2023 fiscal year, the Corporate Governance and Nominating Committee was composed of Sybil Veenman (Committee Chair), Janice G. Rennie, and Jo Mark Zurel, all independent directors.

-Over the course of the 2022 fiscal year, the Corporate Governance and Nominating Committee has:
+Over the course of the 2023 fiscal year, the Corporate Governance and Nominating Committee has:

-- continued to assess the Corporation's system of corporate governance with a view to maintaining high standards of corporate governance, including reviewing matters identified by directors, discussing these with management, and continuing to review best practices; - continued to assess the composition and size of the Board, examining its breadth and diversity of experience, and the appropriateness of the number of directors; - recommended to the Board a list of nominees to stand for election as directors at the Meeting and maintained an evergreen list of potential candidates; - for the fourth consecutive year, recommended that management conduct a Green House Gas Emissions inventory for the Corporation's global operations, and discussed the annual CDP submission process regarding GHG emissions reporting; - reviewed the composition of each Board committee, and recommended to the Board a list of members and Chairs for its committees for this year; - overseen the director succession/recruitment process, which included, among other things, hiring an executive search firm to assist in identifying potential candidates; - reviewed the Corporation's position on board and committee term limits; - overseen the third-party whistleblowing process, continued to monitor any whistleblower reports and ensured that any such reports were properly handled pursuant to the Code; - overseen the annual requirement for Board members and Executive Officers to complete due diligence, independence and diversity questionnaires and affirmation of compliance with the Code; - continued to assess the Corporation's Board Mandate, Code, and other charters and corporate policies; - assisted the Board in its oversight over environmental, social and governance ("ESG") matters (note: the Environment, Health and Safety Committee has specific oversight responsibility for making recommendations to the Board regarding many core aspects of ESG, such as health, safety, environmental management and certain climate change matters); - received a presentation by leading Sustainability expert on ESG and climate-related risks, and GHG target setting; - overseen a formal evaluation of the effectiveness of the Board and its committees, by way of an oral interview with each director by the Board Chair.
-Results of the interviews are compiled by the Board Chair, who discusses with the Corporate Governance and Nominating Committee Chair any concerns with the Board, Committee, and/or individual directors, as appropriate.
+- continued to assess the Corporation's system of corporate governance with a view to maintaining high standards of corporate governance, including reviewing matters identified by directors, discussing these with management, and continuing to review best practices; - continued to assess the composition and size of the Board, examining its breadth and diversity of experience, and the appropriateness of the number of directors; - recommended to the Board a list of nominees to stand for election as directors at the Meeting and maintained an evergreen list of potential candidates; - for the fifth consecutive year, recommended that management conduct a Greenhouse Gas ("GHG") Emissions inventory for the Corporation's global operations and discussed related disclosures to be included in the Corporation's inaugural Sustainability Report; - reviewed the composition of each Board committee, and recommended to the Board a list of members and Chairs for its committees for this year; - overseen the director succession/recruitment process, which included, among other things, hiring an executive search firm to assist in identifying potential candidates; - reviewed the Corporation's position on board and committee term limits; - reviewed and discussed certain key proxy advisor ratings reports and recommendations; - overseen the third-party whistleblowing process, continued to monitor any whistleblower reports and ensured that any such reports were properly handled pursuant to the Code; - reviewed and discussed the Corporation's annual anti-corruption training efforts; - overseen the annual requirement for Board members and Executive Officers to complete due diligence, independence and diversity questionnaires and affirmation of compliance with the Code; - continued to assess the Corporation's Board Mandate, Code, and other charters and corporate policies; - assisted the Board in its oversight over environmental, social and governance ("ESG") matters (note: the Environment, Health and Safety Committee has specific oversight responsibility for making recommendations to the Board regarding many core aspects of ESG, such as health, safety, environmental management and certain climate change matters); - received a presentation by leading Sustainability expert on ESG and climate-related risks and GHG target setting, and engaged in quarterly discussions with management regarding the Corporation's GHG emissions reduction efforts; - overseen a formal evaluation of the effectiveness of the Board and its committees, by way of an oral interview with each director by the Board Chair.
+Results of the interviews are compiled by the Board Chair, who discusses with the Corporate Governance and Nominating Committee Chair any concerns

+- with the Board, Committee, and/or individual directors, as appropriate.
 An evaluation of the Board Chair was also conducted, using the same methodology, by the Corporate Governance and Nominating Committee Chair, at which time succession planning for the Board Chair role was also discussed; and - conducted a formal review of the independence requirements for the Board and its committees, and concluded that, with the exception of Mr. Larocque, all directors are independent within the meaning of NI 52-110, and that all directors who are members of the Audit Committee meet the enhanced tests for independence of audit committee members in such NI 52-110.